o-ran-sc/ric-plt-lib-rmr/docs/overview.rst

 contains.
 A MEID may be "owned" by only one endpoint, and if supplied multiple times, the last observed relationship is used.
 Each of the lists of MEIDs are blank separated.

+The optional <md5sum> on the *end* record should be the computed MD5 hash for all records which appear between the start and and records.
+This allows for a tighter verification that all data was received exactly as the route manager transmitted them.

 Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~